 Besides several website subscriptions, TASIS does not provide software for students using laptops or non-Apple tablets.

 Yes.
 However, they will need to make sure there is enough storage space available to install required academic apps and to store their schoolwork.
-Students are still expected to adhere to the School’s Technology Responsible Use Policy.
+Students are still expected to adhere to the School’s Technology Responsible Use Policy, found in the MS Student Handbook.
 In particular, playing video games during the school day—even during breaks—is not permitted.

 TASIS will do its best to limit the number of required apps in order to leave as much space free as possible for content creation and personal use.
 However, students can do several things to keep space available on their computers: